thecloudgarage/eks-anywhere/gitops/argocd-setup.md

 kubectl get svc -n argocd
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```
-* In case you want to deploy via a KeyCloak OIDC
+* In case you want to deploy via a KeyCloak OIDC (note this enables both web and cli access via OIDC)
+* Keycloak needs to be configured with two separate clients (one for gui with access type confidential and other for cli that uses grpc and needs to have access type public)
 ```
 helm upgrade --install --wait --atomic --namespace argocd --create-namespace  --repo https://argoproj.github.io/argo-helm argocd argo-cd --values - <<EOF
 redis: